tale-toul/OCP4AzureIPI/README.md

 Ansible is used to prepare the bastion host so the Openshift 4 cluster installation can be run from it.
 Before running the playbook some prerequisites must be fullfilled:

 Define the following variables in the file **Ansible/group_vars/all/cluster-vars**:
 * **DNS base domain**.- This domain is used to access the Openshift cluster and the applications running in it.
 In the case of a public cluster, this DNS domain must exist in an Azure resource group before the cluser can be deployed.
 In the case of a private cluster, a private domain will be created, there is no need to own that domain since it will only exist in the private VNet where the cluster is deployed.
-The full domain is built as __< cluster name >.< base domain >__, so for example if cluster name is __jupiter__ and base domain is __example.com__ the full cluster DNS domain is __jupiter.example.com__.
+The full domain is built as `<cluster name>.<base domain>` so for example if cluster name is __jupiter__ and base domain is __example.com__ the full cluster DNS domain is __jupiter.example.com__.
 Assing the domain name to the variable **base_domain**.
 ```
 base_domain: example.com
 ```